lnewmanheggie/employee-directory/README.md

 ## Description

-Application that displays dummy employee data and allows user to search the whole directory, or order by name or dob.
+Application that displays dummy employee data and allows user to search the whole directory, or order by name or date of birth.
 Built in React.